Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Introduction

-On the other hand, most existing works on RRM in HetNets, only consider short-term instantaneous CSI adaptation or long-term statistical CSI adaptation.
-However, in most practical cases, a mixed timescale CSI knowledge is available in the HetNet: The local instantaneous CSI knowledge is available at each BS, while the global long-term statistical CSI knowledge of the network can be available at a central network controller.
-Therefore, in order to fully utilize the available mixed timescale CSI knowledge, a two timescale hierarchical RRM should be considered in the HetNet.
+\item Most existing works on RRM in HetNets only consider short-term (instantaneous) CSI adaptation or long-term (statistical) CSI adaptation.
+However, in most practical cases, mixed-timescale CSI knowledge is available in the HetNet: The local instantaneous CSI is available at each BS, while the global statistical CSI can be available at a central network controller.
+Therefore, in order to fully utilize the available mixed timescale CSI knowledge and provide scalability and robustness to signalling latency, a \textit{two-timescale hierarchical RRM} should be considered.
+While fast-timescale RRM design imposes huge signalling overhead and slow-timescale RRM design does not have good performance (as it cannot achieve multi-user diversity gain), the proposed two-timescale RRM design benefits from better performance as well as low signalling overhead, as will be verified by the simulation results presented later.

-Furthermore, the existing works on two timescale RRM for HetNets are mostly based on heuristic approaches \cite{wang2012performance}, \cite{pang2012optimized}, i.e., the RRM solution is not derived from a single optimization problem.
-In \cite{liu2013eICIC} authors formulate a two-timescale hierarchical RRM problem for HetNets with enhanced inter-cell interference coordination and propose an asymptotically optimal solution for high SNRs.
-Yet, none of these works consider multi-hop routing which is an intrinsic characteristic of HetNets with flexible backhaul.
+\item The existing works on two-timescale RRM for HetNets are mostly based on \textit{heuristic} approaches \cite{wang2012performance}, \cite{pang2012optimized}, i.e., the RRM solution is not derived from a single optimization problem.
+In \cite{liu2014hierarchical} the authors formulate a two-timescale RRM problem for HetNets with enhanced inter-cell interference coordination and propose an asymptotically optimal solution in high SNR regimes.
+Yet none of these works consider multi-hop routing, which is an intrinsic characteristic of HetNets with flexible backhaul.
+Recently, works \cite{omidvar2016cross} and \cite{omidvar2015PIMRC} consider multi-hop routing in RRM as well.
+However, their objective is to minimize the the total average transmit power subject to instantaneous rate constraints, which is different from the goal of this paper.
+This problem formulation is very restrictive, since it is only suitable for a narrow class of applications that require a fixed end-to-end data rate for each user.
+Moreover, their solution is also heuristic.

-In this paper, we focus on the problem of dynamic resource control for heterogeneous networks with flexible backhaul.
-We model the problem as a two timescale stochastic optimization problem and propose a two timescale control structure where the long-term controls are adaptive to the large scale fading, and the short-term control is adaptive to the local channel state information (CSI) within a pico or macro BS.
-In such a hierarchical RRM design, the long-term controls can be implemented centrally on an RRM server (RRMS), and the short-term controls can be updated locally at each pico or macro BS.